DalianisIoannis/Operating-Systems-Projects/Memory-Management-Simulation/README.md

 # Memory_Management_Simulation
-Memory Management System Simulation based on reference trace.
+Simulation of Memory Management System with paging based on reference trace.
 Implementation of LRU and Working Set page replacement algorithms on an Inverted Page Table.

 ## Compile
 ```bash